Our Founder’s Guide for Buying Moroccan Rugs

 I grew up in a family of rug artisans.
-The little me grew up watching the women of our Riad weave colorful and beautiful rugs daily and sell them to local carpet dealers.
-This certainly defined who I am.
-My favorite thing to do to this day is to browse the Souk and search for handmade gems even though I’ve done it a thousand times.
-The artisans’ world and creations are fascinating and there is always room to learn more even for experts.
-And Moroccan rugs are no exception.
-Moroccan rugs are one of the richest and most exciting fields of Moroccan craftsmanship.
+I used to watch the women of our riad weave colorful and beautiful rugs daily to sell to local carpet dealers.
+This indeed defined who I am.
+My favorite thing to do today is to browse the Souk market, find new products and talk with artisans.
+The artisan world of creations is fascinating; there is always room to learn more – even for experts.
+Moroccan rugs are no exception.
+They are among the richest and most exciting fields of Moroccan craftsmanship.

-What influences a rug design depends heavily on the artisan, the tribe he belonged to, and the time frame during which the rug was made.
-Traditional rug artisans choose between replicating their tribe’s traditional design to carry their legacy or mixing the traditional design with personal inspiration and engaging in artistic woven conversations.
+What influences a rug design depends heavily on the artisan, the tribe he belonged to, and the time-frame of creation.
+Traditional rug artisans choose between replicating their tribe’s traditional design to carry on their legacy or mixing the traditional design with personal inspiration, engaging in conversations woven with artistry.

-For every type of Moroccan rug the materials used will most of the time hint at the quality of the rug and whether it will stand the test of time or not.
-A Moroccan rug can either be handmade from scratch – and that includes hand-making the yarn from natural wool and dying it with herbs and fruit peels -, semi handmade or manufactured.
+For every type of Moroccan rug, the materials used will most of the time hint at the quality of the rug and whether it will stand the test of time.
+A Moroccan rug can either be manufactured, semi-handmade or handmade from scratch which includes hand-spinning natural wool to make yarn, and dyeing it with natural minerals, herbs and fruit peels.

-Beni Ourain rugs are definitely a classic, popular, and trendy choice in the U.S. But the beauty of Moroccan rugs is that they come in dozens of designs and colors.
+Beni Ourain rugs are definitely a classic Moroccan rug choice in the U.S. But the beauty of Moroccan rugs is that they come in dozens of designs and colors.
 There is a Moroccan rug for almost every interior design style, meaning everyone can find their perfect rug.

 The Beni Ourain Rug

-Without a doubt, the Beni Ouarain rugs are currently one of the most famous Moroccan rugs.
-Authentic Beni Ouarain rugs are made by the Beni Ourain tribes, a confederation of seventeen Amazigh tribes.
-Located in the area sitting between Fes, Mermoucha, and Taza in the lower Middle Atlas Mountains, these previously nomadic tribes started settling down in Jebel Bouiblane (south and southeast of the range of mountains) around the 9th century AD, bringing with them their flat weaving tradition of the Beni Ourain carpets.
-They made the soft and warm Beni Ourain rugs to insulate the floors and protect them from the glacial winters in the Atlas mountains of Morocco.
+Authentic Beni Ouarain rugs are made by the Beni Ourain tribes, a confederation of seventeen Amazigh tribes located in the area sitting between Fez, Mermoucha and Taza in the lower Middle Atlas Mountains.
+These previously nomadic tribes started settling down in Jebel Bouiblane (south and southeast of the range of mountains) around the 9th century AD, bringing with them their flat weaving tradition of the Beni Ourain carpets.
+They used to make the soft and warm Beni Ourain rugs to insulate the floors from the glacial winters in the Atlas mountains of Morocco.

-Traditional Beni Ourain rug features geometric lines of mainly X-shapes (cross) and/or lozenges.
-The cross in the Berber culture is a male motif and a symbol of metal workers who are highly respected by Berbers as metal is believed to ward off evil energy.
+Traditional Beni Ourain rugs feature geometric lines of mainly X-shapes (cross) and/or lozenges.
+The cross in the Berber culture is a male motif and a symbol of the metal workers who are highly respected by Berbers since metal is believed to ward off evil energy.
 On the other hand, the lozenge shape represents feminine attributes and fertility.